Wilann/Image-Classifier/README.md

 ### Description

-Developed code for an image classifier built with PyTorch, then converted it into a command line application.
+Developed an image classifier with PyTorch, then converted it into a command line application.

 - Loaded training data, validation data, testing data, label mappings, and applied transformations (random scaling, cropping, resizing, flipping) to training data
 - Normalized means and standard deviations of all image color channels, shuffled data and specified batch sizes